Monthly fishing forecast for Siesta Key

 May is a transition month in Sarasota.
 Although the calendar says it is still spring, by late May it will definitely feel like summer time.
 Pelagic species such as king and Spanish mackerel will have migrated north, inshore fishing will be best early and late, and giant tarpon will invade the inshore Gulf of Mexico, a sure sign that summer is here!

 Speckled trout fishing should be outstanding in May.
-It has been unseasonably warm and bait will be scattered all throughout the bay.
+The water will be warm and bait will be scattered all throughout the bay.
 The flats from Big Pass north to Long Bar have traditionally been the most productive.
-High tides in the morning are prime times to fish the deep flats at Bird Key, the radio tower, middlegrounds, Stephen’s Pt, Moorings, Bishop’s Pt., and Buttonwood.
-Casting gold, olive, and rootbeer/gold Cotee jigs in front of a drifting boat will produce a lot of speckled trout.
+High tides in the morning are prime times to fish the deep flats at Bird Key, the radio tower, Middlegrounds, Stephen’s Pt, Moorings, Bishop’s Pt., and Buttonwood.
+Casting gold, olive, and rootbeer/gold Bass Assassin jigs in front of a drifting boat will produce a lot of speckled trout.
 A live shrimp under a noisy cork is a deadly technique for catching trout.
 Pinfish, grunts, and pilchards will produce less fish, but generally larger ones.